CHEGEBB/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Display Current Directory Contents in Long Format (Including Hidden Files)
+# Display Current Directory Contents

-This script displays the contents of the current directory, including hidden files, in a long format.
+This shell script displays the contents of the current directory in a long format, including hidden files.
+The long format includes detailed information about each file or directory, such as permissions, owner, group, size, and modification time.
+User and group IDs are displayed numerically.

 ## Usage